1.1. OpenMolcas Website

 2.1.2.
 MC-PDFT Reference Wave Functions

-The reference wave function for a MC-PDFT calculation include state-averaged or state-specific CASSCF, RASSCF, GASSCF, CAS-CI, RAS-CI, and GAS-CI wave functions.
+The reference wave function for a MC-PDFT calculation can be a state-averaged or state-specific CASSCF, RASSCF, GASSCF, DMRG, CASCI, RASCI, GASCI, or DMRG wave function.

 MC-PDFT can be used in conjunction with the density matrix renormalization group (DMRG) method.
-For DMRG-PDFT calculations, an interface between OpenMolcas and QCMaquis (https://gitlab.com/qc-maquis/) is required.
-A DMRG-PDFT sample input file for N2 molecule with symmetry is shown here.
+For DMRGSCF-PDFT or DMRG-PDFT calculations, an interface between OpenMolcas and QCMaquis (https://gitlab.com/qc-maquis/) is used.
+A DMRGSCF-PDFT sample input file for N2 molecule with symmetry is shown here.
 Examples of DMRG-PDFT calculations are given in the following references:

 "Density Matrix Renormalization Group Pair-Density Functional Theory (DMRG-PDFT): Singlet-Triplet Gaps in Polyacenes and Polyacetylenes," P. Sharma, V. Bernales, S. Knecht, D. G. Truhlar, and L. Gagliardi, Chemical Science 10, 1716-1723 (2019). doi.org/10.1039/C8SC03569E